 - The reasons why you are raising investment: what are the circumstances?

 - What risks are there with the business?
 Does your business have a good spread of customers and clients?
 Check out our ‘is it a good idea to have one big client?‘ article, for more on this point.

 - How does your business plan read?
 What are your forecasts over the next few years?
 Personally I care very little about someone’s five-year forecast as I’ve yet to come across a business who delivered anything close to their five-year forecast.
 However, they do serve a purpose by giving an idea of the ambitions of the business, which helps as part of the overall picture that you are painting for investors.

-Even if you address the points above, it is possible that potential investors may still value your business differently from each other, particularly if they are early stage investors.
+Once you address the points above, it’s still possible that potential investors may value your business differently from each other, particularly if they are early stage investors.
 Why is this?
 Well as mentioned, there are also a number of other factors that may come into play, such as:

 - Whether the potential investor actually likes you as a person and feels they could work with you.
 Even if you have a great business on paper, an investor is unlikely to want to invest if they find you really irritating!
 Investors often invest in people.

 - Whether your business/service touches their heart.
 Is your product/service something they are deeply passionate about?